25 (tie). Massachusetts

 The cold and snowy coastal winters can also be a drawback for retirees seeking endless sunshine, but drumpfFOREVER on Reddit says it all depends on your financial situation.

 “If you have money, think about snowbirding it.
 Maine in the summer and then some place warmer in the South … Winters are brutal, and as you age, you would need help clearing snow.
-Energy costs during winter are high,” they say.
+Energy costs during winter are high,” the Redditor says.
 “Our nickname is the taxation state.
 So income, property, high car registration fee, etc.”

 You know what they say: Mardi Gras comes but once a year.
 While Louisiana’s food and music are world famous, your retirement plans can get bogged down by the Bayou State’s many challenges.